What disqualifies you from filing for Bankruptcy?

 If your current monthly income is higher than the median income in your state for your household size, you must complete the full means test.

-If the test shows you have disposable income that could be used to pay creditors, you’re disqualified from Chapter 7 and may be required to file under Chapter 13.
+If the test shows you have disposable income that could be used to pay creditors, you may be disqualified from Chapter 7.
+As a result, your Chapter 7 might be dismissed or converted to Chapter 13.

 Excess Non-Exempt Assets

-While rare, if you have too many non-exempt assets (things the court can liquidate), it may make Chapter 7 less favorable or even denied.
-Some filers choose Chapter 13 to protect such assets.
+While rare, if you have too many non-exempt assets (things that the Court can liquidate), it may make Chapter 7 less favorable.
+Many people choose Chapter 13 to protect their assets by paying their creditors the value of assets that they could otherwise seize, thereby retaining their property.

 Disqualifying Past Filings